cjprybol/uCSV.jl/docs/src/man/unsupported.md

 cat my_file.macOS9.csv | tr '\r' '\n' > my_file.unix.csv
 ```

 This can also be done with vi, sed, perl, awk, emacs, and many other command line text editing tools.
-If you'd like to see more examples, please open a PR with your contribution here!
+If you'd like to see more examples here and have one to contribute, please open a PR!

 **Julia**